What is the Vauxhall Adam?

 The Vauxhall Adam is the smallest car the brand sells in the UK, slotting beneath the Corsa in its line-up, albeit as a more upmarket proposition.
 Available only as a three-door hatchback, this city car competes with rivals including the Ford Ka+, Fiat 500, MINI Hatch and Toyota Aygo.

-The Adam majors on youthful style and individuality, and there are myriad ways to personalise this small car.
+The Adam majors on youthful style and individuality, and there are many ways to personalise this small car.
 Different coloured roofs, a choice of gloss black or silver alloy wheels, and vibrant interior dashboard inserts let buyers inject a degree of colour and individuality so that no two Adams need ever look the same.

 You learn a lot about who this car is aimed at by some of the colourful options packs: the contrasting black roof is called Black Jack in the options list, while the white roof is dubbed White My Fire.
 Read on for our full guide to the Vauxhall Adam, giving you a taste of the whole range.